RunestoneInteractive/RunestoneServer/pip2/source/Prediction/rule-based.rst

 Note here how important the order of the rules is.
 If the check for whether the word starts with "En" is not placed at the beginning of the list, the match on the ending letter 'e' will cause the classify function to return "female" without ever considering the rule that checks whether the name starts with "En".

+**Check your understanding**

+.. mchoicemf:: prediction_1
+   :answer_a: list
+   :answer_b: tuple
+   :answer_c: integer
+   :answer_d: string
+   :answer_e: function
+   :correct: b
+   :feedback_a: rules is a list, but each of the elements is not.
+   :feedback_b: rules is a list of tuples
+   :feedback_c: The first element of the list is not an integer
+   :feedback_d: The first element of the list is not a string
+   :feedback_e: The lambda expression evaluates to a function object, but the lambda expression is not the entirety of the first item

+   What is the type of rules[0]?

+.. mchoicemf:: prediction_2
+   :answer_a: list
+   :answer_b: tuple
+   :answer_c: integer
+   :answer_d: string
+   :answer_e: function
+   :correct: e
+   :feedback_a: The first element of each rule tuple is not a list.
+   :feedback_b: rules[0] is a tuple, but its first element is not.
+   :feedback_c: The first element of each rule tuple is not an integer.
+   :feedback_d: The first element of each rule tuple is not a string
+   :feedback_e: The lambda expression evaluates to a function object

+   What is the type of rules[0][0]?

+.. mchoicemf:: prediction_3
+   :answer_a: rules[1][1]
+   :answer_b: rules[1][0]
+   :answer_c: rules[0][1]
+   :answer_d: rules[0][0]
+   :correct: c
+   :feedback_a: That's "female" (position 1 is the second item in the list)
+   :feedback_b: That's a function object
+   :feedback_c: The second element of the first tuple is "male"
+   :feedback_d: That's a function object

+   What expression would you ouse to pick out the string "male"?